shray732002/StayCatin-Dashboard/README.md

    - Click the provided link to access the Tableau Dashboard.
    - Use the filters and selections to update the visualizations in real-time.
    - Hover over data points for additional information.
-   - [Add any other specific instructions for dashboard interaction.]

 ## Data Sources